tsusanka/telegram-extractor/README.md

 # Telegram Extractor

-Few Python 3 scripts to help analyse the data stored in the official [Telegram Android app](https://github.com/DrKLO/Telegram).
+Few scripts to help to analyse the data stored in the official [Telegram Android app](https://github.com/DrKLO/Telegram).

+Written in Python 3.

 ## Message extractor